 When you suggest your customer’s products that complement the ones already on their shopping cart page, that is Cross-Selling, for example, if the customer buys a camera, you might suggest a memory card or a camera bag.

-On the other hand, if you suggest to a customer better options than those in their shopping cart, that is upselling.
-For example, if the customer buys a laptop, you might suggest a more powerful model or upgraded version.
+On the other hand, if you suggest better options to a customer than those in their shopping cart, that is upselling.
+For example, if the customer buys a laptop, you might suggest a more robust model or upgraded version.

 By implementing cross-sells and upsells effectively, you can increase the amount people spend on your eCommerce store and improve their overall shopping experience.